-For all course part in the program (i.e. modules, workshops, labtalks and seminars) an attendance obligation applies.Students are only allowed to be absent for a maximum of 20% after motivated sign-out to the program coordinator and/or the relevant course coordinator.
-EC points are only awarded if the obligation to attend has been met and a satisfactory mark has been awarded for a test.
+For all course part in the program (i.e. modules, workshops, labtalks and seminars) an attendance obligation applies.
+Students are only allowed to be absent for labtalks and seminars for a maximum of 20% after motivated sign-out to the program coordinator and/or the relevant course coordinator.